Interstellar-Network/Interstellar-Book/src/TAUI.md

 ## 1 The mobile received a transaction to validate

-For each transaction to validate, a one time program i.e. garbled circuit is received and executed by the garbled circuit evaluator on the mobile.
+For each transaction to validate, a one time program i.e. [garbled circuit](./GC.md) is received and executed by the garbled circuit evaluator on the mobile to display the [Validation Screen](./VC-GC.md)

 ## 2 User input
 Then the user inputs on the randomized keypad the one time code he see on the screen: 256 in this example.